2 face felony costs over balloon pollution in Biscayne Bay; may face time in jail

 The Florida Ocean CleanUp Society, a nonprofit organization, set up a Change.org petition asking Miami-Dade’s Mayor Daniella Levine Cava, the chief bay officer, and commissioners to pilot a new ordinance banning balloons and confetti in coastal waters.

-“Banning balloons and confetti isn’t going to unravel the pollution downside.
-However, we believe it’s important and necessary to spark a cultural shift,” the petitioner wrote including, “We beg the Miami-Dade county to pass legislation to protect our ecosystem and enhance environmental consciousness amongst boaters and the charter industry.”
+“Banning balloons and confetti isn’t going to solve the air pollution downside.
+Nonetheless, we imagine it’s necessary and essential to spark a cultural shift,” the petitioner wrote adding, “We beg the Miami-Dade county to go laws to guard our ecosystem and enhance environmental awareness among boaters and the constitution business.”

-For extra tales about protecting Biscayne Bay, visit the Don’t Trash Our Treasure page.
-Local 10 News Environmental Advocate Louis Aguirre leads the staff.
+For more stories about protecting Biscayne Bay, go to the Don’t Trash Our Treasure page.
+Local 10 News Environmental Advocate Louis Aguirre leads the workforce.

 Copyright 2022 by WPLG Local10.com - All rights reserved.